pureconfig/pureconfig/docs/src/main/tut/docs/combinators.md

 loadConfig[Conf](ConfigFactory.parseString("{ port = -1 }"))
 ```

-`orElse` can be use to provide alternative ways to load a config:
+`orElse` can be used to provide alternative ways to load a config:

 ```tut:silent
 val csvIntListReader = ConfigReader[String].map(_.split(",").map(_.toInt).toList)